Family-Friendly Backyard Campout Ideas

 Traditional Camping Setup

-The best backyard campout ideas ditch the traditional camping setup, leaving room for comfort and creativity.
-Gone are the days of sleeping in a tiny tent on a foam pad that’s way too thin.
+The best backyard camp ideas ditch the traditional camping setup, leaving room for comfort and creativity.
+Gone are the days of sleeping in a tiny tent on a too-thin foam pad.
 Sleep in a tent, hammock, or under the stars in style.

 backyard tent setup